What is Meniscus Repair?

 - Clicking or catching sensation

 Weight-bearing and physical activity make symptoms worse.
-Patients who experience symptoms and would like to receive a diagnosis and treatment plan may make an appointment with Board-Certified and Fellowship-Trained Orthopaedic Institute of Central Jersey (OIO) knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl.
+Patients who experience symptoms and would like to receive a diagnosis and treatment plan may make an appointment with Board-Certified and Fellowship-Trained Orthopaedic Institute of Central Jersey (OICJ) knee specialists Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl.